 It may be centered around category expertise or services or point of view.
 In every case, it should represent a solution to a marketing challenge – the more widespread the challenge, the greater your appeal.
 By following these basic steps, or any of the competent methodologies available from many different sources, you will find a true distinction that is empowering to your agency and relevant to your best prospect.
 And it could be the difference between a strong second place and a win.

 If you want help, email me or spend some time on my website www.jheenan.com to get more tips on ad agency new business.
-If you liked this post and want more new business advice delivered to your inbox sign up for my monthly newsletter.
-LetsGrow!
+If you’d like to hear more about what I do, I’d be happy to share my experience.
+I’m always open to a conversation regardless of your needs.
+If you like this post, click the thumbs up, so I’ll know, and then sign up for my new business newsletter.
+Follow me on LinkedIn for daily tips, tricks, and insights. #LetsGrow!